<> <>

 • If you’re doing lots of exercise on a particular day, you could up your intake to 3

 The reason is that even though protein shakes aren’t bad for you, these amounts are perfectly adequate for meeting your daily protein needs.
+Plus, any more and you might be consuming protein shakes at the expense of whole foods.

 It’s also worth keeping in mind that you shouldn’t rely on protein shakes alone to lose weight.